-- Applicants should have a process of self-analysis and evaluation of the proposed communication questions – not just the results of the research and the list of references
+- Applicants should have a process of self-analysis and evaluation of the proposed communication questions (not just the research results and the list of references).

-- There should be a preliminary answer to the questions raised.
-Discussion based on science and realistic operability
+- The applicant shall submit a preliminary answer to the questions raised and discussion based on science and practical operability.

 - Communicating minutes of meeting

-- The Final Minutes of the meeting should be communicated to the management team
+- The applicant shall communicate the minutes of the meeting with the management team.

 Tips for effective communication

-For improvising the quality of communication, regulatory authorities and sponsor need to continuously follow an effective set of rules, applied in a timely and consistent manner.
+For improvising the quality of communication, regulatory authorities and sponsor need to continuously follow a functional set of rules applied in a timely and consistent manner, these are

-- A mutual understanding of the terms and phrases used in communication: use of them by both parties, the applicant, and the regulators shall be consistent.
+- A mutual understanding of the terms and phrases used in communication: Use of them by both parties, the applicant, and the regulators shall be consistent.

-- Legal or words to depict rules must be clearly distinguishable from words that are used for suggestions or nice-to-have issues.
+- Legal or words to depict rules must be distinguishable from the words used for suggestions or nice-to-have issues.

-- Because of the different cultures, communication styles, preferences, and documentation needs, there is no “one line” of best communication methods and continuous improvement must be targeted.
+- Due to differences in cultures, communication styles, preferences, and documentation needs, there is no “one line” of best communication methods, so continuous improvement is required.

 While the recent reforms in the Chinese regulatory process for clinical trial application as well as product approval process appear overwhelming, there is a clear way possible to make it effective.
-It’s certainly not a straightforward or short term process, but more of forming a habit of effective dealing with Chinese authorities.
+It’s certainly not a straightforward or short-term process, but more of forming a habit of effective dealing with Chinese authorities.
 It’s important to gain experience for making submissions to NMPA and thus, achieve expertise; or hire an expert with experience and can deal with your projects.

 It’s possible to have a successful and effective approval performed without compromising your project plans.
 The need is to be proactive and a great communicator.